A man that desired to

 accomplish a great many things and actually did is a credit to society.

-William Owen "Buckey" O'Neill was that kind of man.
+William Owen "Buckey" O'Neil was that kind of man.
 His life

 began February 2, 1860, not in the Arizona Territory but much further